pantheon-systems/documentation/source/docs/articles/getting-started.md

 ## 4. Interact With Your Code

-There are two ways to add and update your site's code; via Git source code management and SFTP.
+There are two ways to add and update your site's code: Git source code management and SFTP.

 #### Git Connection Mode

 Git is a well-known, industry standard revision control system for managing site code.
 For more information, see [starting with git](/docs/articles/local/starting-with-git#starting-with-git).
 ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/180025)

 To use Git, you'll need to go to your dashboard and add a public SSH key.

 ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/180030)

-For detailed instructions, see the article [generating SSH keys](/docs/articles/users/generating-ssh-keys/).
+For detailed instructions, see [generating SSH keys](/docs/articles/users/generating-ssh-keys/).

 #### SFTP Connection Mode